EGI-Federation/documentation/content/en/about/contributing/_index.md

 ### Contributing via a Pull Request

-Before proposing a contribution via pull request, ideally there is an open issue describing the need for your contribution (refer to this issue number when you submit the pull request).
+Before proposing a contribution via a so-called Pull Request (PR), ideally there is an open issue describing the need for your contribution (refer to this issue number when you submit the pull request).
 We have a 3 steps process for contributions.

 1. Fork the project if you have not, and commit changes to a git branch.
    Documentation on building the documentation locally is available in the